 The Attacker’s HTTP Request

-The below is the HTTP Post request that was generated by the attack.
+Below is the HTTP Post request that was generated by the attack.
 We’ve removed some unrelated request headers so it is easier to read:

-Here is a breakdown of the attacker’s HTTP Post request:
+Here is a breakdown of the attacker’s HTTP POST request:

-- The browser issues a POST request
+- The web browser issues a POST request.

 - The host is the vulnerable website the user is logged in to, in our case

-- Below the
+- Below the cookie header is the

-cookieheader is the Content-Type HTTP header, which shows that the request was issued by a form.
+Content-TypeHTTP header which shows that the request was issued by a form.

 Tricking Victims Into a CSRF Attack

 How can attackers trick their victims into a CSRF attack?
-Let’s assume the attacker publishes the form on https://attacker.com/csrf.html.
-All he needs to do is trick the user to navigate to that URL, which is typically done by encouraging the victim to visit the URL via an email.
+Let’s assume the attacker publishes the form on

-https://attacker.com/csrf.html the form submission is triggered.
-The vulnerable website https://example.com accepts the request and the
+https://attacker.com/csrf.html, the form submission is triggered.
+The vulnerable website

 Hiding the CSRF Attack from the Victim

-For the victim not to notice the CSRF attack, the attacker can create another web page called info.html, which contains information about a topic the victim is interested in.
-However, the web page can contain a hidden iframe pointing to https://attacker.com/csrf.html, so once the victim visits info.html, the form on csrf.html is automatically triggered, without any visible indicator to the victim.
+info.html, which contains information about a topic the victim is interested in.
+However, the web page controlled by the attacker can contain a hidden iframe pointing to

-Preventing Cross-Site Request Forgery Attacks
+How to Prevent Cross-Site Request Forgery Attacks

 An attacker can launch a CSRF attack when he knows which parameters and value combination are being used in a form.
-Therefore by adding an additional parameter with a value that is unknown to the attacker and can be validated by the server, you can prevent CSRF attacks.
-Below is a list of some of the methods you can use to block Cross-Site Request Forgery attacks:
+Therefore, by adding an additional parameter with a value that is unknown to the attacker and can be validated by the server, you can prevent CSRF attacks.
+Below is a list of some of the methods you can use to block cross-site request forgery attacks.

 Implement an Anti-CSRF Token

-Use the Same-Site Flag in Cookies
+Use the SameSite Flag in Cookies

-If the session cookie is marked as
+If the session cookie is marked as a